 The ISCF is an interdisciplinary initiative, which means that there will be opportunities for social scientists to get involved in calls that are led by ESRC and also by other UKRI councils.
 For example, a call led by Innovate UK or EPSRC may still be relevant to social scientists.
 There are no discipline restrictions on research calls.
 If you are eligible and can contribute to the challenge, you can apply.
 Opportunities will be published on the ESRC and UKRI websites.

 Most opportunities will have consortium-building and brokering events run by the Knowledge Transfer Network (KTN):

 The short timescales involved, and the need for collaboration with businesses, mean that it’s important to start building relationships now with organisations if you carry out research in an area which could be covered by the ISCF.
 This could include building relationships with businesses and industry groups as well as with colleagues in other disciplines who might already have business connections.

-A new wave of ISCF challenges will be announced in late 2018 and opportunities will continue to be announced until at least 2021.
+Opportunities will continue to be announced until at least 2021.

 - Industrial Strategy white paper: Building a Britain fit for the future (Gov.uk website)

 - How social scientists can get involved in the Industrial Strategy Challenge Fund (ESRC blog)